Berlin Competent Authority (LaGeSo), 06/2022

 - Marginal: Everything else, less than moderate

 Depending on the applicability, severity and observed trends of the new information, appropriate actions are initiated.
-The QMO and Medical Device Safety Officer must be consulted in this step, other roles (e.g. medical staff) should be involved if needed.
+The QMO and the Person Responsible for Regulatory Compliance (PRRC) must be consulted in this step, other roles (e.g. medical staff) should be involved if needed.

 Actions may entail:

-- Design changes to the product following the company’s change management process.
+- Design changes to the product following the company’s change management and software development process.

 |Post-Market Surveillance Plan||Evaluated Information|